• HOME

 My daughter has a very small closet so a wood hanger is not the best choice for her so a felt hanger in the same color works better.
 You see the felt hanger is thinner which means she can fit more clothes in her small closet.

 Another tidbit that helps is to hang a large tote on a hanger and put smaller purses inside the large tote.
-This is a trick for a smaller walk-in closets that don't have shelf storage.
+This is a trick for smaller walk-in closets that don't have shelf storage.

 Store purses in a large tote and hang it in your closet